 Due to the spread of impervious areas in recent years by urban development in basins, more rainwater flows into rivers in short periods of time instead of being absorbed into the ground.
-In addition to reducing flood damage from heavy rains by absorbing as much rainwater as possible into the ground, the improvement of rainwater storage infiltration facilities are being promoted through tax measures, for cultivating groundwater, contributing to the revival of springs, and building a sound water cycle system.
+In addition to reducing flood damage from heavy rains by absorbing as much rainwater as possible into the ground, we are promoting and encouraging the installation of infiltration facilities for storage of rainwater that contribute to the establishment of sound water cycles by recharging groundwater, reviving springs and more.